perebaj/perebaj.github.io/source/_posts/mvp.md

 I build more than 5 products.

 Onde Hoje, SyncSpot, OpenLawBrasil, Matriculator & Bundler.
-All give to me the total of $0 buckets. 🫠
+All give to me the total of $0 bucks. 🫠

 But I learn some cool things about MPVs, between them: